alexpineda/titan-reactor/CREATING_PLUGINS.md

 Your script will be treated by the browser as an ES6 module, meaning you have full access to the module system.
 Provided for you is an import map for `titan-reactor`, `react`, `react-dom` and `zustand`.
 You may import these with these names directly.
 You are free to import additional packages from services such as skypack, however it is recommended that you include files locally eg `import "./my-lib.js"`.

 Every component will be provided with their plugin `config` object which corresponds with `config` field of our `package.json`.
 The component will re-render on any config update.

+Note that only mouse clicks events (`onClick`) will be available for listening to any of your react components.
+This is due to a limitation with having a full screen iframe mostly non-interactable on-top of the game canvas.